lparolari/towards-polyp-counting/README.md

 ## Data

-We experiment on the open-access REAL-Colon dataset.
-It provides full-procedure videos and it can be downloaded for free on Figshare: https://plus.figshare.com/articles/media/REAL-colon_dataset/22202866.
+We experiment on the open-access REAL-Colon dataset [[paper](https://www.nature.com/articles/s41597-024-03359-0)].
+It provides full-procedure videos and it can be downloaded for free on [Figshare](https://plus.figshare.com/articles/media/REAL-colon_dataset/22202866).
-(Please refer to this paper for more information: [REAL-Colon: A dataset for developing real-world AI applications in colonoscopy](https://www.nature.com/articles/s41597-024-03359-0)).
+Alternatively, you may want to use [python scripts](https://github.com/cosmoimd/real-colon-dataset) to automatically download and setup the dataset.

-Splits proposed in the paper
+**Our splits**

 | Split      | # polyps | # vids | # vids with ≥ 2 polyps | # vids per cohort | download link |
 |------------|----------|--------|------------------------|-------------------|---------------|